Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/nonfungible.md

 # Non-fungible token

-A [Fungible token](fungible) is unit of currency that can be readily interchanged, it has properties like fiat where 1 unit of currency is equal to 1 unit of the same currency.
+A [fungible token](fungible) is unit of currency that can be readily interchanged, it has properties like fiat where 1 unit of currency is equal to 1 unit of the same currency.

 Non-fungible tokens have associated with it some unique properties like some particular attributes, image, asset and therefore makes each piece unique.
 The tokens can be thought of as certificates of ownership for virtual or physical assets.
 A Non-Fungible contract is a collection of associations between token ids, there associated asset and an owning address.